noe-protocol/noe-gate/README.md

 - `make` installed
 - On Windows, use WSL2 for a Linux-native development environment

-Start with `make demo` for the flagship shipment gate demo.
+Start with `make demo` for the flagship shipment gate.
 Run `make demo-full` for the broader auditor walkthrough.

-If you already have the repo locally, skip the `git clone` step and just `cd` into `noe`.
+If the repo is already cloned locally, skip `git clone` and just `cd noe`.

 <br />